Print

 Description

-Stuffed Onions – A unique and absolutely delicious side dish to elevate any meal!
+Our Stuffed Onions recipe is a unique and absolutely delicious side dish to elevate any meal!
+Perfect for the Holidays!

 Ingredients